Treaty of Paris (1783): Agreement

-The United States would gain fishing rights off Nova Scotian coasts and agreed to allow British merchants and Loyalists to try to recover their property.
+The United States would gain fishing rights off Nova Scotia's coasts and agreed to allow British merchants and Loyalists to try to recover their property.
 The treaty was highly favorable for the United States and deliberately so from the British point of view.
-Shelburne foresaw highly profitable two-way trade between Britain and the rapidly-growing United States, which indeed came to pass.
+Shelburne foresaw highly profitable two-way trade between Britain and the rapidly-growing United States, which came to pass.

-Great Britain also signed separate agreements with France and Spain, and (provisionally) with the Netherlands.
-In the treaty with Spain, the territories of East and West Florida were ceded to Spain (without a clear northern boundary, which resulted in a territorial dispute resolved by the Treaty of Madrid in 1795).
-Spain also received the island of Menorca, but the Bahama Islands, Grenada, and Montserrat, which had been captured by the French and Spanish, were returned to Britain.
-The treaty with France was mostly about exchanges of captured territory (France's only net gains were the island of Tobago, and Senegal in Africa), but it also reinforced earlier treaties, guaranteeing fishing rights off Newfoundland.
+Great Britain also signed separate agreements with France and Spain, and provisionally with the Netherlands.
+In the treaty with Spain, the territories of East and West Florida were ceded to Spain without a clear northern boundary, which resulted in a territorial dispute resolved by the Treaty of Madrid in 1795.
+Spain also received the island of Menorca, but the Bahamas, Grenada, and Montserrat, which had been captured by the French and Spaniards, were returned to Britain.
+The treaty with France was mostly about exchanges of captured territory.
+France's only net gains were the island of Tobago, and Senegal in Africa, but it also reinforced earlier treaties, guaranteeing fishing rights off Newfoundland.
 Dutch possessions in the East Indies, captured in 1781, were returned by Britain to the Netherlands in exchange for trading privileges in the Dutch East Indies by a treaty, which was not finalized until 1784.

-The United States Congress of the Confederation ratified the Treaty of Paris on January 14, 1784, in Annapolis, Maryland, in the Old Senate Chamber of the Maryland State House, which made Annapolis the first peacetime capital of the new United States.
+The Congress of the Confederation, operating as the legislative body of the newly established United States, ratified the Treaty of Paris on January 14, 1784, in Annapolis, Maryland, in the Old Senate Chamber of the Maryland State House.
 Copies were sent back to Europe for ratification by the other parties involved, the first reaching France in March 1784.
 British ratification occurred on April 9, 1784, and the ratified versions were exchanged in Paris on May 12, 1784.

 Terms

-The treaty and the separate peace treaties between Great Britain and the nations that supported the American cause (France, Spain, and the Dutch Republic) are known collectively as the Peace of Paris.
+The treaty and the separate peace treaties between Great Britain and the three colonial powers that supported the American cause, France, Spain, and the Dutch Republic, are known collectively as the Peace of Paris.
 Only Article 1 of the treaty, which acknowledges the United States' existence as free sovereign and independent states, remains in force.
-The US borders changed in later years, which is a major reason for specific articles of the treaty to be superseded.
+The U.S. borders changed in later years, which is a major reason specific articles of the treaty were superseded.

 Preamble.
-Declares the treaty to be "in the Name of the Most Holy and Undivided Trinity" (followed by a reference to the Divine Providence) states the bona fides of the signatories, and declares the intention of both parties to "forget all past misunderstandings and differences" and "secure to both perpetual peace and harmony."
+Declares the treaty to be "in the Name of the Most Holy and Undivided Trinity" followed by a reference to the divine providence, states the bona fides of the signatories, and declares the intention of both parties to "forget all past misunderstandings and differences" and "secure to both perpetual peace and harmony."